Lion Goes Viral With His Bizarre Hairstyle; Zoo Authorities Insist He Styled Himself

 Guangzhou is one of the largest cities in China, with a population of over 18 million.

-The city is in a subtropical monsoon climate zone, making its weather warm and humid all year round.
+The city is located in a subtropical monsoon climate zone, making its weather warm and humid all year round.
 Summers in Guangzhou are long, humid, and hot, while winters are short, mild, and sunny.

 The Guangzhou Zoo authorities said Hanghang must have groomed himself by licking his paws and pawing his fur, resulting in the fringe hairstyle.

-"There is no hairdressing programme at the zoo, and we dare not cut a lion's hair.
+"There is no hairdressing program at the zoo, and we dare not cut a lion's hair.
 You can say that he has 'designed' the hairstyle himself," the zoo authorities said in an interview with Global Times.

 In the wild, for instance, if a lion lies in wait and an antelope gets a whiff of the lion's scent, it will run away.